Ispend bin Yusuf: Life

 His brother, Iskander's re-establishment of control over the Qara Qoyunlu territories sparked Shahrukh's new campaign into Azerbaijan.
 In the Battle of Alashkerd in 1421, Amir Isfahan led the left flank of the Qara Qoyunlu army.
 The Qara Qoyunlu forces suffered a defeat in the battle.
 Taking advantage of the separation of Qara Iskandar, Amir Isfahan returned to Khurasan from Shahrukh's side and took control of Nakhchivan and Tabriz, establishing independent rule.

 During the rule of Iraq

 While Amir Isfahan was in Azerbaijan, Qara Iskander was in Tovuk and Kirkuk.
 When he heard this news, he moved towards Tabriz.
 Amir Isfahan, avoiding resisting his brother, retreated to Erzurum and Avnik fortress.

-In 1433, he moved to Hilla, occupied the city and killed Sultan Huseyn, the brother of the Sultan, Ahmad Jalayir.
+In 1431 combatted the last Jalayerid ruler, Ḥosayn II ibn ʿAlāʾ-al-Dawla, who had lost internal support due to his licentious behavior. Ḥosayn's amirs invited prince Ispend, who managed to capture the Jalayirid base in al-Ḥella in southern Iraq in October 1431.
+Hosayn was pursued and finally killed on 9 November 1431, bringing a complete end to the dynasty.